Ultra-Code/archsway/README.md

 - git for version control
 - grim and slurp for screenshot
 - mako as a lightweight notification daemon for wayland
-- install mesa for opengl and as dri userspace driver and intel-media-driver as va-api for intel
-- iptables-nft and nftable(automatically installed as a dependency of iptables-nft) for firewall configuration (enable the nftables service)
-- nmap and tcpdump for network analysis and auditing
 - docker for containerization of apps
 - libreoffice-fresh for working with openoffice documents and hunspell-en_us for spellcheck, [for help setting up spellcheck](https://ask.libreoffice.org/t/how-do-you-get-the-spell-checker-to-work/28998)
 - mpd for music daemon and ncmpcpp for ui interface and mpc for controlling playing
 - mpv as multimedia player
+- sound-theme-freedesktop for standard sounds and tone used in linux
+- pipewire and pipewire-audio for audio/video routing and processing, pipewire-pulse as pulseaudio replacement and WirePlumber as pipewire session manager
+- lf as filemanger
 - fastfetch for displaying system information
-- lf as filemanger
 - openssh and rsync for syncing file with remote over ssh
-- pipewire and pipewire-audio for audio/video routing and processing, pipewire-pulse as pulseaudio replacement and WirePlumber as pipewire session manager
 - remmina as remote desktop client with plugin like freerdp|libvncserver
 - reflector for choosing fastest pacman server list
 - usb_modeswitch for enabling modem mode for zero-cd based modems
 - wl-clipboard for wayland clipboard
-- sound-theme-freedesktop for standard sounds and tone used in linux
+- kanshi for wayland output management
 - fuzzy as the application launcher
-- kanshi for wayland output management
 - cliphist as clipboard history manager
 - qt5-wayland for runing qt5 apps under wayland
 - xdg-desktop-portal-wrl for WebRTC screen sharing
 - xdg-utils to assist applications with desktop integration tasks
 - yt-dlp YouTube downloader
-- zig zls-bin for zig development
 - zoxide for efficient directory movement